 Pollinator habitat is important to our operations, especially since our pumpkin and cherry crops depend on pollinators.
 As such, we are excited to have entered into a partnership with the Bee and Butterfly Habitat Fund.
 The program identifies opportunities to establish critical pollinator habitats to help the honeybee and monarch butterfly populations thrive.
-Guided by the mission to increase and improve pollinator forage and habitat, the organization develops affordable, pollinatorfocused seed mixes through NextGen habitat projects.
-For 2024, we will be planting permanent habitats at 5 different plant locations in Illinois, Wisconsin, and Minnesota with a total of 92 acres.
-The plantings will take place in areas that are not in use, such as corners of wastewater spray fields, areas around stormwater ponds and grassy areas around plant locations.
+Guided by the mission to increase and improve pollinator forage and habitat, the organization develops affordable, pollinator-focused seed mixes through NextGen habitat projects.
+In 2024, we planted permanent habitats at 5 different plant locations in Illinois, Wisconsin, and Minnesota with a total of 92 acres.
+The plantings took place in areas that are not in use, such as corners of wastewater spray fields, areas around stormwater ponds and grassy areas around plant locations.